sevmorris/zmac/README.md

 :warning:  Restart the terminal or open a new tab

-Use some new commands to clean up/update Homebrew & packages
+Try out some new commands to clean up/update Homebrew & packages

 ```
 brewup